flatiron/socketful/README.md

 In many cases, you'll want to expose additional methods on a Resource through socket.io outside of the included CRUD operations: `create`, `all`, `get`, `update`, `destroy`.

-sockful has built in support for easily exposing arbitrary remote resource methods.
+socketful has built in support for easily exposing arbitrary remote resource methods.

 Consider the example of a `Creature`.
-We've already defined all the sockful CRUD events, but a Creature also needs to eat!
+We've already defined all the socketful CRUD events, but a Creature also needs to eat!

 Simply create a new method on the `Creature` resource called `feed`.